 The man has a great face.

-I have taken more photos of this young lady than any other person, so many that she calls me "my photographer" on social media.
-When I die and my work becomes world-famous, the years 2010 and 2011 will probably be known as the "Dwyn Period."
+When I die and my work becomes world-famous, the years 2010 and 2021 will probably be known as the "DJ Period."
+I have taken more photos of this young lady than any other person, so many that she calls me "my photographer" on her social media.

 She was a joy to work with, shy at first, but becoming more confident with each shoot.
 My camera loved her.